Shriners circus has fewer animals and more stunts, but PETA wants the bears out, too

 “Everything is different,” said Mike Strohm, administrator for the East St. Louis-based Ainad temple.
 “It’s being called the ‘circus of thrills.’
 Our focus is on motorcycle (and) high-wire acts.
 The focus is away from the animals.
 We only have one animal act.”

-That act, called “Castle’s Bears,” is being criticized by People for the Ethical Treatment of Animals (PETA), a Washington, D.C.-based animal-rights organization.
+That act, called “Castle’s Bears,” is being criticized by the People for the Ethical Treatment of Animals (PETA), a Virginia-based animal-rights organization.

 PETA sent a letter to local media this week, calling on the circus to go “animal-free” and drop performances by bears named Nanook and Tutter, which it described as “complex wild animals.”